ActuallyHappening/COMP1100/documents/iteration_1/value_proposition_canvas.md

 **Rejected Hypothesis:**

 We rejected the hypothesis “Save time in the course application process” for a customer gain, as applying for courses when you know the course codes and/or names was actually really easy.
-“So like, its kindof a you problem, the current system functions quite well if you have the necessary information and if you have gone into enough research into which course you want to do, you should also know the name of the course.”
+“So like, its kind of a you problem, the current system functions quite well if you have the necessary information and if you have gone into enough research into which course you want to do, you should also know the name of the course.”
 [Caleb Yates interview 7](../../interviews/iteration_1/caleby/CALEB_2025_9_1_7.md)

 We rejected the hypothesis “We believed students made erroneous selections during course planning as a consequence of a lack of proper communication as prerequisites are not properly communicated,” as we found the students we interviewed didn’t choose incorrect classes due to pre-requisites.
 “Yes I am, because they are very nicely laid out right next to the course when I'm looking at them.”
 [Caleb Yates interview 7](../../interviews/iteration_1/caleby/CALEB_2025_9_1_7.md)